What is Gynecology?

 Gynecological care is focused on reproductive health.
 Routine examinations monitor the function of reproductive organs through recommended screenings.
 These include breast and pelvic exams, cervical cytology (Pap smear), mammography, STD testing, and other necessary screenings based on age and individual need.

-When Do I See My Gynecologist?
+When Should I See My Gynecologist?

 Well-woman visits can begin in adolescence and should definitely become the norm when a woman is sexually active.
 These annual exams provide valuable information to both your healthcare provider and to you as your body continually changes with age.
 The general recommendation is that a woman obtains an annual exam from her gynecologist.
 However, do not wait for this visit if you experience symptoms such as;